virtualeconomy/v-wallet-generator/README.md

 # V Wallet Generator
 This tool generates V Systems wallet file with 15-word seed phrase.
-The output is exported to 'wallet.dat' which is compatible with [V Systems wallet format specification 1.0](https://github.com/virtualeconomy/rfcs/blob/master/text/0001-wallet-format-specification.md) and can be used with full node,  as well as a CSV file 'addresses.csv', which contains the list of all generated addresses with seeds, private keys and public keys.
+The output is exported to `wallet.dat` which is compatible with [V Systems wallet format specification 1.0](https://github.com/virtualeconomy/rfcs/blob/master/text/0001-wallet-format-specification.md) and can be used with full node,  as well as a CSV file `addresses.csv`, which contains the list of all generated addresses with seeds, private keys and public keys.

+If using the generated wallet file with V Systems node, one can use the node API `/wallet/seed` to confirm the correct wallet seed is used.

 ## Usage Java